riesvriend/power/tesla_specs.md

 Returns the energy measurements of the site, aggregated to the requested period.
 Energy values are in watt hours.
 Visit <https://www.tesla.com/support/energy/powerwall/mobile-app/energy-data> for more info.

+Parameters
+energy_site_id path required ID field of an energy site from /api/1/products endpoint.

+end_date query required End date of the window to retrieve backup events in RFC3339 format. i.e. 2023-01-01T00:00:00-08:00

+kind query required The kind of history to be requested. 'backup' and 'energy' are supported.

+period query required Period of the window to retrieve backup events.
+This can be day, week, month, year, lifetime and should align with the window requested.

+start_date query required Start date of the window to retrieve backup events in RFC3339 format. i.e. 2023-01-01T00:00:00-08:00

+time_zone query required Timezone of the requested window in IANA name format. i.e. 'America/Los_Angeles'

 **Sample Request**

 ```shell